donutrj/verdigris2/content/Characters/Talents/Talents Master List.md

 When things get tough you’ve always been able to dig deep and prove to others that you’re made of tougher stuff.

 You can store an additional inspiration per player character.
 You can opt to use one or two inspiration in relevant tests.
+## Ironclad
+Max: 2

+You wear heavy armor like a second skin.
+Reduce an armor's impeding by your level in this talent.
 ## Iron Jaw
 Max: 1